Valathia/Prolog-NetHack-Agent/README.md

 - enhance decision making overall

 Python:
-- Nethack can be played as either Human or Prolog Agent
+- Nethack can be played as either a Human or Prolog Agent
 - There's a Leaderboard that contains highscores recorded both from human players and the prolog agent.
-- The Joystick and Buttons work with the inputs of the game for both human players and the prolog agent.
+- The Joystick and Buttons work with the inputs of the game for both the human players and the prolog agent.
-- The game has SFX and Sound
+- The game has SFX and Background Music

+Python 3.12 and the latest version of SWI are needed to run the project.
+A python requirements.txt is included
+Project runs from: *interface.py*

+*will be changed in the future to be more sane*

 Important info regarding NLE used: https://gist.github.com/HanClinto/310bc189dcb34b9628d5151b168a34b0